mims-harvard/nimfa/docs/source/index.rst

 	cd docs/source
 	sphinx-build -b html <source dir [.]>  <build dir [html]>

-from the MF library root directory.
+from the nimfa library root directory.

-.. note:: The MF library documentation is contained in docs/source directory and in scripts in mf directory.
+.. note:: The nimfa library documentation is contained in ``nimfa/docs`` source directory and and scripts are in ``nimfa/nimfa`` directory.

 .. _Sphinx home page: http://sphinx.pocoo.org